 How to write algorithms for ATAS.
-Step-by-step instructions for beginners.
+Instructions for beginners.

 The ATAS platform, apart from all its other useful indicators and cluster charts, has an unrivaled possibility to hook up your own algorithms via API.
 Its beauty is in the fact that it opens the way to unlimited variants of using the ATAS functionality.
 For example, you can use it to: